ognjen-simic/chess-engine-in-cpp/README.md

 ## About the engine

 The engine's search is not very fast, since the move generation uses `std::string` instead of `uint16_t`.
 This can lead to the engine missing simple material wins in a few moves, but it also manages to play the best move sometimes.
 It often gets stuck in the search when it knows it´s about to lose, and proceeds to lose on time.
-The overall **elo rating** should be around **1600**.

 ## How to Compile and Run